 Fellowships will be hosted at a Host Organisation (usually an Australian University, but other Australian research organisations may also be eligible).
 The Fellowships program is a partnership between the Fellow, CSIRO, and the Host Organisation.
 Fellows will be employed by the Host Organisation but will maintain a strong linkage to CSIRO through a partnering CSIRO Mentor(s) and various joint activities designed to support development of a synthetic biology community of practice.
 Fellows will have a Visiting Scientist appointment at CSIRO and may spend a portion of time physically located within a CSIRO research group if appropriate for the Fellowship project.

-The scheme opens on 14th December 2018.
-Applications must be submitted through the Host Organisation’s Research Office by 5pm Australian Eastern Standard Time Friday 1st of March 2019.
+The scheme opened on 14 December 2018.
+Applications must be submitted through the Host Organisation’s Research Office by 5pm Australian Eastern Standard Time Friday, 1 March 2019.